weuritz8u/read-wlan-password/README.md

 *LICENSE* : None

-**would be cool if you give credit if you copy this and republish it but is not required.**
+**would be cool to give credit when you copy and republish this but is not required.**

 *Feel free to contribute via Issues (although Ideas) and forks / Pull Requests.*